Example Firm Production Functions

 Overview

-Although it is unlikely to get an exact analytical form for the production function of any given firm, it is useful to have a set of examples that can be fit to the firms data, or used for instructional purposes.
+Although it is unlikely to get an exact analytical form for the production function of any given firm, it is useful to have a set of examples that can be fit to the firm's data, or for instructional purposes.

 Cobb Douglas Production Function